subframe7536/maple-font/README.md

 # Maple Mono

-Maple Mono is an open source monospace font focused on smoothing your coding experience.
+Maple Mono is an open source monospace font focused on smoothing your coding flow.

 I create it to enhance my working experience, and hope that it can be useful to others.